Snow White's Enchanted Wish: 1983 version

 Guests entered the ride building through the Evil Queen's castle.
 Overlooking the entrance was a high window whose curtains are parted every few minutes by the Evil Queen.
 A metal, gold-colored apple next to a spellbook that was within reach of guests standing in the queue.
 Touching the apple caused the disembodied voice of the Queen to cackle menacingly.
 Guests wound their way through a dungeon inside the castle, passing by a book of poisons.
 The book read, "One taste of the poisoned apple and the victim's eyes will close forever in the Sleeping Death."
 Like most of the dark rides, the boarding area was dominated by a large mural depicting characters from the movie.

 The ride vehicles resemble mine carts and feature the names of each of the Seven Dwarfs, much like their beds in the film.
-When guests boarded the ride vehicles, they entered the Dwarfs' cottage first.
-Here, the music and yodeling from "The Silly Song" can be heard, while birds, chipmunks, and other forest creatures perform housekeeping tasks such as hanging a clothesline and washing the dishes.
-Guests passed Snow White followed by some of her animal friends climbing the stairs to the second floor of the cottage.
+When guests boarded the ride vehicles, they entered the Dwarfs' cottage first and heard music and yodeling from "The Silly Song", while birds, chipmunks, and other forest creatures perform housekeeping tasks such as hanging a clothesline and washing the dishes.
+Guests passed Snow White and her animal friends climbing the stairs to the second floor of the cottage.
 The guests then moved past the Dwarfs, who are performing "The Silly Song".